 Our productions - promos and synopses

-NOW BOOKING: 'Invisible'
+NOW BOOKING for October: 'Invisible'

 A play which touches on the very topical theme of mental health.
 Denny’s story makes us think about perception, stigma, how to recognise if someone is suffering, how we can help, and when to call in the professionals.
 A touching and moving story which lifts our hearts.